Seasonal dangers that dog owners should be aware of

 Slug and snail pellets

-Metaldehyde based slug pellets are among the most dangerous and common poisonings we see in dogs.
+Metaldehyde-based slug pellets are among the most dangerous and common poisonings we see in dogs.
 Even small amounts of pellets can cause significant poisoning and severe signs can occur within an hour of consumption.
 Dogs that have eaten slug pellets need to be seen ASAP as rapid intervention can save their life.
 Signs of poisoning can include; incoordination, muscle spasms, muscle rigidity, twitching, tremors and convulsions.
 Intensive treatment involving heavy sedation, control of convulsions and associated life support measures is often needed.
+Our case study on tragic Boris reveals just how dangerous slug and snail pellets can be.

-There are two species of toad native to Britain, the Common toad and the Natterjack toad.
-The Common toad is widespread, whilst the Natterjack toad is a protected species found in East Anglia and the North West of England.
+There are two species of toad native to Britain, the common toad and the natterjack toad.
+The common toad is widespread, while the natterjack toad is a protected species found mainly in East Anglia and the north west of England.
 Exposure to toads occurs between June and August when they are spawning, toads being most active around dawn and dusk.
 Most toad-related incidents occur in the evening when cats or dogs lick or eat them.
-This can lead to signs including hypersalivation (dribbling), frothing, foaming, oral pain, vomiting, wobbliness, shaking, an increase in body temperature and collapse.
-In severe cases convulsions can occur.
-You can thoroughly rinse your dog’s mouth out (don’t let them swallow the water) then contact your vet for further advice.
+This can lead to signs including dribbling, frothing, foaming, oral pain, vomiting, wobbliness, shaking, an increase in body temperature and collapse.
+In severe cases, convulsions can occur.
+You should thoroughly rinse your dog’s mouth out (don’t let them swallow the water) then contact your vet for further advice.
+Find out what happened to Buddy when he licked a toad.

 Serious cases of poisoning are rare – ingestion can cause marked gastro-intestinal signs – drooling, retching, vomiting, diarrhoea and abdominal pain.
 The conker’s case and conkers themselves also present a risk by causing an intestinal blockage.
 Dogs usually vomit any ingested conkers quickly and treatment to control vomiting may be needed.

-Chocolate, onions, nuts, blue cheese, fruit cakes, puddings and mince pies can all be toxic to dogs.
-Watch out for turkey bones as these can cause choking, constipation or cause damage to your dog’s intestines.
+Onions, nuts, blue cheese, fruit cakes, and other human foods can all be toxic to dogs.
+Watch out for turkey bones as these can cause choking, constipation or damage to your dog’s intestines.
 Find out more about Christmas food dangers

 Christmas trees and plants